kycpass/FE-integration-demo/README.md

 ---

-In the demo app, it'll mount the SDK and render playground.
-Once the app is running, you can  walk through the verification flow.
+In the demo app, it'll mount the SDK and render playground to interact with the webhooks.
+Once the app is running, you can  go through the verification flow.
 1. Register a webhook where you can receive incoming payload.
 > For testing purpose, we already created an url with handler attached. `/webhookHandler`
 **NOTE:** You can not register your localhost url as webhook.
 Host your backend or use https://ngrok.com/ to create tunnel.